dogweather/forkful/content/en/google-apps-script/files-and-io/checking-if-a-directory-exists.md

 weight: 20
 ---

-## What & Why?

-Checking if a directory exists in Google Apps Script involves verifying the presence of a folder within Google Drive.
-Programmers often perform this check to avoid errors or redundant folder creation when managing files and directories programmatically.

 ## How to:
 Google Apps Script doesn't offer a direct "exists" method for folders.
 Instead, we use Google Drive's search capabilities to check if a folder with a specific name exists.
 Here's a step-by-step example:

 ```javascript